eimoriafe/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-0x05.
-C - Pointers, arrays and strings
+0x07.
+C - Even more pointers, arrays and strings

 Tasks
-0. 98 Battery st.
+0. memset

-Write a function that takes a pointer to an int as parameter and updates the value it points to to 98
+Write a function that fills memory with a constant byte.

-1. Don't swap horses in crossing a stream
+Prototype: char *_memset(char *s, char b, unsigned int n);
+The _memset() function fills the first n bytes of the memory area pointed to by s with the constant byte b Returns a pointer to the memory area s

+1. memcpy
-Write a function that swaps the values of two integers.
+Write a function that copies memory area.

-2. This report, by its very length, defends itself against the risk of being read
+Prototype: char *_memcpy(char *dest, char *src, unsigned int n);
+The _memcpy() function copies n bytes from memory area src to memory area dest Returns a pointer to dest

+2. strchr
-Write a function that returns the length of a string.
+Write a function that locates a character in a string.

-3. I do not fear computers.
-I fear the lack of them
+Prototype: char *_strchr(char *s, char c);
+Returns a pointer to the first occurrence of the character c in the string s, or NULL if the character is not found

+3. strspn

-Write a function that prints a string, followed by a new line, to stdout.
+Write a function that gets the length of a prefix substring.

-4. I can only go one way.
-I've not got a reverse gear
+Prototype: unsigned int _strspn(char *s, char *accept);
+Returns the number of bytes in the initial segment of s which consist only of bytes from accept

+4. strpbrk

-Write a function that prints a string, in reverse, followed by a new line.
+Write a function that searches a string for any of a set of bytes.

-Prototype: void print_rev(char *s);

-5. A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes
+Prototype: char *_strpbrk(char *s, char *accept);
+The _strpbrk() function locates the first occurrence in the string s of any of the bytes in the string accept Returns a pointer to the byte in s that matches one of the bytes in accept, or NULL if no such byte is found

+5. strstr

-Write a function that reverses a string.
+Write a function that locates a substring.

-6. Half the lies they tell about me aren't true
+Prototype: char *_strstr(char *haystack, char *needle);
+The _strstr() function finds the first occurrence of the substring needle in the string haystack.
+The terminating null bytes (\0) are not compared
+Returns a pointer to the beginning of the located substring, or NULL if the substring is not found.

+6. Chess is mental torture

-Write a function that prints every other character of a string, starting with the first character, followed by a new line.
+Write a function that prints the chessboard.

-Prototype: void puts2(char *str);
+Prototype: void print_chessboard(char (*a)[8]);

-7. Winning is only half of it.
-Having fun is the other half

-Write a function that prints half of a string, followed by a new line.

-8. Arrays are not pointers
+7. The line of life is a ragged diagonal between duty and desire

-Write a function that prints n elements of an array of integers, followed by a new line.
+Write a function that prints the sum of the two diagonals of a square matrix of integers.

-Prototype: void print_array(int *a, int n);
+Prototype: void print_diagsums(int *a, int size);

-9. strcpy

-Prototype: char *_strcpy(char *dest, char *src);
-Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.

-Return value: the pointer to dest
+Format: see example
+You are allowed to use the standard library
+Note that in the following example we are casting an int[][] into an int*.
+This is not something you should do.
+The goal here is to make sure you understand how an array of array is stored in memory.